lfodcloud/company-overview/README.md

 - **QuickInvoice** – Simple invoices sent by link
 - **Vendor Linkcard** – Share vendor info in one tap
 - **FeedbackLink** – Lightweight review request system
+- 📦 **PayPost** – QR-based payment tool for packages with postage due
+Scan a code, pay with Cash App or Venmo, and notify the sender instantly.
 ---

 ## 💡 Our Philosophy